-But switching for a fix isn’t the only time you may want to switch suppliers; if you want to ditch your existing supplier to find one with better customer service, or you’ve moved home and want to start afresh with a new supplier, here’s what you need to know about switching.
+But moving to a fixed deal isn’t the only reason you may want to switch suppliers; if you want to ditch your existing supplier to find one with better customer service, or you’ve moved home and want to start afresh with a new supplier, here’s what you need to know about switching.

 Will switching save me money?